-David Satter, a former Moscow correspondent, is a long time observer of Russia and the former Soviet Union.
-He is a senior fellow at the Hudson Institute and a fellow of the Foreign Policy Institute of Johns Hopkins University School of Advanced International Studies (SAIS).
+David Satter is a former senior fellow at Hudson Institute.
+A former Moscow correspondent, Satter a long time observer of Russia and the former Soviet Union.
+He is also a fellow of the Foreign Policy Institute of Johns Hopkins University School of Advanced International Studies (SAIS).

 Satter was born in Chicago in 1947 and graduated from the University of Chicago and Oxford University, where he was a Rhodes Scholar and earned a B.Litt degree in political philosophy.
 He worked for four years as a police reporter for the Chicago Tribune and, in 1976, he was named Moscow correspondent of the London Financial Times.
 He worked in Moscow for six years, from 1976 to 1982, during which time he sought out Soviet citizens with the intention of preserving their accounts of the Soviet totalitarian system for posterity.